erbarratt/eoopc/README.md

 ```

-First we include some standard library headers for the below functions, as well as the _pub.h and _pri.h files.
+First we include some standard library headers for the below functions, as well as the _pub.h and _class.h files.

-This gives us access to the full blueprint declarations for our class, which is mostly useful for being able to write the source file in the order that the _pri.h file is in.
+This gives us access to the full blueprint declarations for our class, which is mostly useful for being able to write the source file in the order that the _class.h file is in.

 #### Person_t_vmt_instantiate()